 English as a Second Language Endorsement (K-12)

-- The ESL endorsement program is taught by expert faculty who integrate readings, discussion, and field experiences into coursework.
-Curriculum covers the theory and practice of second language education for English Language Learners (ELL), the design and assessment of ESL course materials, as well as broader issues in intercultural learning.
-Coursework is taught online.
-This endorsement may be added as part of a Reading Specialist certification or as part of an M.S.
+The ESL endorsement program is taught by expert faculty who integrate readings, discussion and field experiences into coursework.
+The curriculum covers the theory and practice of second language education for English Language Learners (ELL), the design and assessment of ESL course materials and broader issues in intercultural learning.
+Coursework is taught online and this endorsement may be added as part of a Reading Specialist certification or as part of an M.S.
 Ed.
 Reading Specialist program track.

-- The English as a Second Language Endorsement is a program available to students that currently possess a Pennsylvania Instructional I or Instructional II teaching certificate.
+The English as a Second Language Endorsement is a program available to students who currently possess a Pennsylvania Instructional I or Instructional II teaching certificate.

-- After successfully completion of five graduate courses and field experience hours, candidates may submit documentation to the Pennsylvania Department of Education, which will issue a program specialist certificate for ESL.
+After successful completion of five graduate courses and field experience hours, candidates may submit documentation to the Pennsylvania Department of Education, which will issue a program specialist certificate for ESL.